opf/openproject/docs/faq/README.md

 ### Is OpenProject free of charge?

 We offer three different versions of OpenProject.
-Please get an overview of the different OpenProject Editions [here](https://www.openproject.org/pricing/).
+Please get an overview of the different OpenProject Editions [here](https://www.openproject.org/pricing/#compare).

 The (on-premise) OpenProject Community edition is completely free.
-The Enterprise cloud and Enterprise on-premises edition offer premium features and support and thus we are charging for it.
+The Enterprise cloud and Enterprise on-premises edition offer premium features, hosting and support and thus we are charging for it.
 Nevertheless, we offer free 14 days trials for the Enterprise versions so that you can get to know their benefits.
 If you prefer to use the free OpenProject Community edition, you can follow these [installation instructions](https://www.openproject.org/download-and-installation/), please note that you need a Linux server to install the Community edition.
 It is always possible to upgrade from the Community to the Enterprise cloud and Enterprise on-premises edition – check out the premium features [here](https://www.openproject.org/enterprise-edition/#premium-features).

 ### Can I have both users with the Enterprise cloud and others with the Enterprise on-premises Edition?